 Each of us can list a number of things that have happened in our lives that have caused us to ask: What the heck?

 And I mean … seriously, what the heck?

-However, we can decide to enjoy life anyway.
+However, we can decide to live in the moment anyway.